Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ## Step 2: Get available payment methods
 When your shopper is ready to pay, get a list of the available payment methods based on their country, device, and the payment amount.

-From the merchant server, [Create/Update CTP payment](https://docs.commercetools.com/http-api-projects-payments#create-a-payment) with `getPaymentMethodsRequest` custom field.
+From the merchant server, [Create/Update commercetools payment](https://docs.commercetools.com/http-api-projects-payments#create-a-payment) with `getPaymentMethodsRequest` custom field.

 Set `getPaymentMethodsRequest` custom field for a shopper in the Germany, for a payment of `10 EUR`: